 Looking Glass Labs Agrees to Monetize GenZeroes Productions Inc. and GenX Smart Contract

-Upon Closing, the Company Shall Receive a Secured Convertible Promissory Note and a 50% Royalty on All Net Proceeds From GenZeroes Productions Inc.

-/EIN News/ -- VANCOUVER, British Columbia, March 20, 2023 (GLOBE NEWSWIRE) -- Looking Glass Labs Ltd. (“LGL” or the “Company”) (NEO: NFTX) (AQSE: NFTX) (OTC: LGSLF) (FRA: H1N), a leading Web3 platform specializing in immersive metaverse environments, play-to-earn tokenization and blockchain monetization strategies, announces that it has entered into a letter of intent (the “LOI”) to vend GenZeroes Productions Inc. (“GenZeroes”), the GenX smart contract (“GenX”) and all associated intellectual property (the “Related IP”) (collectively, the “Assets”) to GenZeroes Universe Inc. (the “Purchaser”) lead by: Aleks Paunovic, an actor and producer as well as a cast member of GenZeroes; Rick Dugdale, a director and producer, and founder of Enderby Entertainment; and Neil Stevenson-Moore, the Chief Product Officer of LGL (the “Transaction”).
+VANCOUVER, British Columbia, March 20, 2023 (GLOBE NEWSWIRE) -- Looking Glass Labs Ltd. ("LGL" or the "Company") NFTX NFTX LGSLF (FRA: H1N), a leading Web3 platform specializing in immersive metaverse environments, play-to-earn tokenization and blockchain monetization strategies, announces that it has entered into a letter of intent (the "LOI") to vend GenZeroes Productions Inc. ("GenZeroes"), the GenX smart contract ("GenX") and all associated intellectual property (the "Related IP") (collectively, the "Assets") to GenZeroes Universe Inc. (the "Purchaser") lead by: Aleks Paunovic, an actor and producer as well as a cast member of GenZeroes; Rick Dugdale, a director and producer, and founder of Enderby Entertainment; and Neil Stevenson-Moore, the Chief Product Officer of LGL (the "Transaction").

 GenZeroes Productions is the owner of and produced a live-action series consisting of live-action episodes and comics in the science fiction genre, with lore that includes references to the GenX collection (a collection of robot characters created by artists).
 The live-action series may be viewed at the following link: https://genzeroes.com/